Ujjalt/ujjaltimshina/_pages/about.md

   <p><strong>Life roars with madness, and somehow, I’m still here—enjoying every reckless twist of it !!</strong></p>

-I never really tried to understand Halmos’s quote during my M.Sc.
+I never really tried to understand Halmos’s quote during my previous times.
 I used to attach his picture as a symbol of a great mathematical mind, and I accepted his words without truly grasping them.
 Paul Halmos famously said:

 <strong><span style="color:green;">“The only way to learn mathematics is to do mathematics.”</span></strong>